Kotlin/KEEP/proposals/KEEP-0455-power-assert-explanation.md

 # API Overview

 This section will give a ***brief overview*** of some classes from the new Power-Assert runtime library.
-We encourage those who want a more in-depth look at the classes to read the [documentation in the source code][power-assert-runtime].
+We encourage those who want a more in-depth and up-to-date look at the classes to read the [documentation in the source code][power-assert-runtime].

 ## `@PowerAssert`